devSchacht/essential-image-optimization/app/partials/book.md

 Images take up massive amounts of internet bandwidth because they often have large file sizes.
 According to the [HTTP Archive](http://httparchive.org/), 60% of the data transferred to fetch a web page is images composed of JPEGs, PNGs and GIFs.
 As of July 2017, images accounted for [1.7MB](http://httparchive.org/interesting.php#bytesperpage) of the content loaded for the 3.0MB average site.

+Per Tammy Everts, adding images to a page or making existing images larger have been [proven](https://calendar.perfplanet.com/2014/images-are-king-an-image-optimization-checklist-for-everyone-in-your-organization/) to increase conversion rates.
+It's unlikely that images will go away and so investing in an efficient compression strategy to minimize bloat becomes important.

 <figure>
 <picture>
 <source